Grow your hair out, they said. It’ll be fun, they said.

 My hair grows fast.
 This allowed me to move from one agonizing growing-out stage to the next with lightning speed.
 Didn’t like the way it stuck out over my ears?
 Wait a week, it would stick out somewhere else with equal annoyance.
 If you've ever grown out layers, you know they defiantly refuse to grow at a uniform rate that allows you to move easily through a series of adorable transition styles before achieving your final goal.
 Instead you look in the mirror each day and wonder, "What fresh hell is this?"
 And have to put your phone in the freezer so you don't make an appointment to have it all cut off.

-I'd trim it myself but I
+I'd trim it myself but I can't find the scissors. |

 A year later, my hair looks mostly like this.